deepdive

 Guards are a context-level capability for supervising agentic execution.
 Instead of blindly allowing a context to keep issuing tool calls, a guard can inspect the current runtime state and decide whether pending tool work should be blocked.

-The public interface is intentionally small: a guard only needs to
+The public interface is intentionally small: a guard only needs to implement

-implement call(ctx).
-It should return nil
+call(ctx).
+It should return nil when execution should continue, or return

-context should stop the current tool loop and turn that warning into
+a warning string when the context should stop the current tool loop and turn

-in-band guarded tool errors.
+that warning into in-band guarded tool errors.

-LLM::LoopGuard
+LLM::LoopGuard is

-Intelligence Systems and detects repeated assistant tool-call patterns
+Systems and detects repeated assistant tool-call patterns by reducing them to

-by reducing them to [tool_name, arguments] signatures.
+[tool_name, arguments] signatures.

 It catches both: